 Of course, the hardware for non-touch and touch digital signage is very different.
 Interactive digital signage requires more high-tech screens and expanded I/O ports, which makes them more costly than standard digital signage.
 There are four different types of touchscreen technologies that you can use in digital signage:

-- Capacitive – these screens are made from two layers of glass that conduct electricity separated by an insulator.
-When a user touches the screen, his or her finger alters the electrical current running through the screen, which is used to pinpoint the location of the touch.
+These screens have two layers of glass that conduct electricity separated by an insulator.
+When a user touches the screen, his or her finger alters the electrical current running through the screen, which can pinpoint the location of the touch.
 One of the major benefits of capacitive touchscreens is that they can be multi-touch and usually have higher screen and touch resolution.

-- Surface acoustic wave – these touchscreens use acoustic waves to sense the location of a touch.
+These touchscreens use acoustic waves to sense the location of a touch.
 A series of transducers and reflectors monitor waves across a solid glass screen.
-Since the entire screen is glass, surface acoustic wave (SAW) units are the most durable and are recommended for high traffic areas.
+Since the entire screen is glass, surface acoustic wave (SAW) units are the most durable and ideal for high traffic areas.

-- Optical – located on the corners of the screen, two line-scanning cameras capture the movement of anything that gets close to the surface of the screen and uses the information to track touches.
-Optical screens are gaining popularity because of their affordability and because they can be used with anything from a gloved finger to the tip of a pen.
+Located on the corners of the screen, two line-scanning cameras capture the movement of anything that gets close to the surface of the screen and uses the information to track touches.
+Optical screens are gaining popularity because of their affordability and because you can use them with anything from a gloved finger to the tip of a pen.
 They can also be used on larger screens without much additional cost.

 The software required to run interactive signage also varies from standard digital signage and sometimes requires additional licensing fees.
 Before purchasing new software, test it out, and make sure it will fill your needs.
-Check for things like the ease of deployment to screens, the intuitiveness of the interface, and the amount of automation it allows to cut down on time-consuming processes.
+Check for things like the ease of deployment to screens, and the intuitiveness of the interface.
+Also, check the amount of automation it allows to cut down on time-consuming processes.

 Companies thinking of switching to interactive digital signage are probably familiar with standard digital signage.
-They’re used to making content and even promoting it across platforms (like social media).
+They make content and even promote it across platforms (like social media).
 Because interactive digital signage requires specific software to run, content created for anything else won’t work on the new touchscreen monitor.
-That means that all content will have to be customized to translate to the interactive screen, or else it will look bad or not work.
+That means that companies will have to customize all content to translate to the interactive screen.
+Otherwise, it will look bad or not work.